deadc0de6/dotdrop/docs/config-format.md

 ## dotfiles entry

-The **dotfiles** entry (mandatory) contains a YAML object with subobjects for the dotfiles managed by dotdrop.
-The entries in the subobjects are as follows:
+The **dotfiles** entry (mandatory) contains a YAML object with sub-objects for the dotfiles managed by dotdrop.
+The entries in the sub-objects are as follows:

 Entry    | Description
 -------- | -------------